 You don’t have to make it all!
-These days absolutely everything can be bought ready-made or at least ready prepared – so pick and choose what is most important to you that you actually cook from scratch and the rest can be bought from the supermarket.
+These days absolutely everything can be bought ready-made or at least ready-prepared – so pick and choose what is most important to you that you actually cook from scratch.
+The rest can be bought from the supermarket.

-Don’t cook turkey
+8. Don’t cook turkey

 Maybe beef, lamb, duck or even a really good quality organic chicken (which will easily knock the socks off a cheap, badly-cooked turkey).
 If you have your heart on turkey, check out my 20 Simple Tips To Take The Stress Out Of Cooking Your Christmas Turkey.

-Do something totally different
+9. Do something totally different

 And while we’re at it, why not go for a whole different meal?
 If you still want the flavours of Christmas but less of the hassle, why not try my Easy Peasy Christmas Turkey Traybake or perhaps try something completely different like my Duck with Puy Lentils, Red Cabbage and Mashed Potatoes – delicious, utterly festive and very little hands on cooking time, plus it tastes amazing!!!

-Make a really good shopping list
+10. Make a really good shopping list

 Make yourself a really good shopping list with everything you could possibly need on it and that definitely won’t happen.
 Haven’t got the time to be making shopping lists?
 Don’t worry I’ve made one for you!
 Check out my Easy Peasy Christmas Dinner Shopping List.